nexoedge/nexoedge/docs/user-doc/source/monitor.rst

 System Monitoring
 =================

-nCloud provides a web-based admin portal and a CLI tool for system monitoring.
+Nexoedge provides a web-based admin portal and a CLI tool for system monitoring.

 Admin Portal
 ++++++++++++

-We provide a user-friendly web-based admin portal for administrators to monitor the nCloud system status.
+We provide a user-friendly web-based admin portal for administrators to monitor the Nexoedge system status.
 It visualizes the status and statistics.

 .. figure:: figs/admin-portal.png
    :width: 500
    :name: admin-portal

-   nCloud Admin Portal
+   Nexoedge Admin Portal

 The installation and usage guide of the admin portal is available in a separate documentation.

 CLI Tools
 +++++++++

-nCloud reporter (`ncloud-reporter`) communicates with a proxy to generate reports on agents' status and storage usage.
+Nexoedge reporter (`ncloud-reporter`) communicates with a proxy to generate reports on agents' status and storage usage.

-To check nCloud's status, on a machine which runs a proxy or an agent:
+To check Nexoedge's status, on a machine which runs a proxy or an agent:

 .. code-block:: bash